High School Male Athlete Grades 9th – 12th

 - Availability: 40 seats.

-- Acceptance notification – All applicants should receive notification regarding their status (accepted, wait-listed, declined) by the end of May 2021.
+- Acceptance notification – All applicants should receive information regarding their status (accepted, wait-listed, declined) by the end of May 2021.

-To be eligible for participation in this program student athletes must first meet one (1) or more of the following 3 () criteria:
+To be eligible for participation in this program student-athletes must first meet one (1) or more of the following three (3) criteria:

 Be a student involved in school a

-Having an educational disadvantage: Defined as a student that comes from an environment, which has inhibited their attainment of knowledge, skills, and abilities required to enroll in and graduate from a health professions school.
+Having an educational disadvantage: Defined as a student from an environment, which has inhibited their attainment of knowledge, skills, and abilities required to enroll in and graduate from a health professions school..

 Having an economic disadvantage: Based on the parental income and the number and ages of dependents in a household, as established by these federal poverty guidelines (200%).
 Includes only dependents listed on Federal income tax forms: Low-Income Levels for 2021